Desiree Gould: Acting

 In the beginning of her acting career, she appeared in commercials and theater productions, and received her first on-screen role at the age of 33, appearing in the 1979 television film You Can't Go Home Again, starring Lee Grant, and based on the 1940 novel of the same name by Thomas Wolfe.
 She was introduced to casting director Mary Jo Slater, who cast Gould in brief guest roles in television soap operas including One Life to Live, The Edge of Night, and Love of Life.

 She is most recognized for her role as Aunt Martha in the 1983 cult classic slasher horror Sleepaway Camp, in which she plays the eccentric aunt of character Angela (Felissa Rose), and mother of Ricky (Jonathan Tiersten).
 Gould received the part when she was with the agency Marje Fields Talent in Manhattan, and her agent, Dorothy Scott, urged her to audition for the role.
 She appeared in just two scenes in the film.
 Gould was contacted in November 2000 to participate in an interview with Sleepawaycampfilms.com, followed by an appearance at the "Sleepaway Camp Reunion" convention in April 2001, as well as a 2008 documentary Return to Sleepaway Camp: Behind the Scenes, and the 2014 documentary At the Waterfront After the Social: The Legacy of Sleepaway Camp.

 Despite the success of Sleepaway Camp, Gould decided to refrain from acting for several years in order to become a real estate agent, before making an official return in 2006, when she was cast in Under Surveillance (also known as Dark Chamber), which featured her Sleepaway Camp co-star Felissa Rose.
 Her more recent credits include a short film titled Caesar and Otto meet Dracula's Lawyer (2010), a guest appearance on the television series Joe Zaso's Cafe Himbo (2011), and, a role in the anthology film Tales of Poe (2014).

-She performed in a number of films including The Switch, Morning Glory, Going the Distance, and, Arthur, and the television series, Law & Order, Damages, and, Mercy.
+She also performed as an extra in a number of films including The Switch, Morning Glory, Going the Distance, and, Arthur, and the television series, Law & Order, Damages, and, Mercy.

 In the past, she has served as a member of the Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA).